May 5, 2015

 We asked a few Kellen executives to weigh in on what they do on a regular basis to enrich and refresh their knowledge and skills.

 Joan Cear, Sr. Vice President, Communications, finds it especially challenging in her field – one of the fastest moving industries today – but has found a way to incorporate it into her daily schedule.
 “My professional development is intertwined with Kellen’s ‘professional development’ in that I’m involved in professional societies and I attend conferences and programs which not only help me, but help Kellen stay at the forefront of new strategies and tactics in communications.”
-She is the lead for Kellen’s relationship with the WorldCom PR Group and on the board of the New York Chapter of the Public Relations Society of America (PRSA).
-She also led Kellen’s involvement in 2014 in the inaugural Communications Week New York and will attend the WorldCom annual meeting in Rio at the beginning of May – her first with them.
+She is on the board of the New York Chapter of the Public Relations Society of America (PRSA).
+She also led Kellen’s involvement in 2014 in the inaugural Communications Week New York.

 Debra Berliner, Sr. Vice President, Communications – “I find it very exciting to be a part of such a rapidly changing and challenging industry.
 It’s imperative to keep up with advances in technology, from digital strategy and analytics to search visibility to trends in web site design and new social media platforms.”
 She reads as much as she can online and attends networking and educational events.
 She is also happy to learn from her talented digital team members.